Ford Mustang SVT Cobra: 1994

 Initially, the 1994 SVT Cobra was only available as a coupe, but the first factory-produced SVT Cobra convertible was the 1994 Indy 500 Pace Car Replica.
 On the same day that the new 1994 Cobra coupe was launched, SVT announced that it would be building a Cobra convertible (the first factory-produced "Cobra" convertible since the 1970 Shelby models) and that this convertible had been selected to pace the 1994 Indianapolis 500.
 The new Cobra convertible, or Indy 500 Pace Car Replica, was made available later in the 1994 model year.

-SVT Cobra versus Mustang GT

 The 1994 Cobra offered refinements compared to lower trim level Mustang models.
 According to Jim Campisano's book Powered by SVT: Celebrating a Decade of Ford Performance, below is a list of items that set the 1994 SVT Cobra apart from the 1994 Mustang GT: